Earwax And Tinnitus: A Beginner’s Guide

 Earwax Tinnitus Removal Beginner’s Guide

 Having some earwax in the ears is healthy.
-This substance protects your ear canal from germs and dirt, but if it builds up, earwax can be problematic.
+Wax protects your ear canal from germs and dirt, but if it builds up, earwax can be problematic.
 It can lead to irritation, infection, hearing problems, and yes, even tinnitus.
-This article will hopefully help you understand what’s normal and what’s not so you can take better care of your ears and prevent uncomfortable blockages.
+Here, we’ll dive into what’s normal and what’s not so you can take better care of your ears and prevent uncomfortable blockages.

 What Is Earwax?

-Firstly, understand that earwax is a perfectly normal, natural substance.
-The majority of the wax is produced by sebaceous glands.
-These glands, located in the outer third portion of the ear canal, constantly produce a small amount of waxy oil that protects, moisturize and cleans your ears.
+Earwax is a perfectly normal, natural substance found in the ears.
+The majority of earwax is produced by sebaceous glands.
+These glands, located in the outer third portion of the ear canal, constantly produce a small amount of waxy oil that protects, moisturizes, and cleans your ears.

 Understanding Ear Anatomy

 The visible parts of your ear make up only part of your auditory system.
 Your outer ear is made up of rigid cartilage, skin, and some glands.
 Inside, a canal leads to your eardrum (tympanic membrane), which vibrates when sound waves reach your ear.
-Beyond the eardrum, you have the middle ear, which contains three tiny bones – the malleus, the incus, and the stapes.
+Beyond the eardrum, you have the middle ear, which contains three tiny bones called the ossicles: the malleus, the incus, and the stapes.

 These bones transfer vibrations from the eardrum to the inner ear, which houses the actual hearing organ.
 This organ is called the cochlea.
 The cochlea is a snail-shaped structure filled with fluid that allows you to hear and helps you maintain your sense of balance.
-Cochlea is lined with tiny hairs.
-The hair cells send electrical impulses to your brain, which is then interpreted as sound.
+The cochlea is lined with tiny hairs, called outer and inner hair cells.
+These hair cells send electrical impulses to your brain, which is then interpreted as sound.

 What’s A Normal Amount of Earwax?

-If you don’t notice significant changes to your hearing or the physical sensations in and around your ears, chances are you have a normal amount of earwax.
-The actual quantity depends on your body’s natural wax production, so some people develop more wax than others.
+If you don’t notice significant changes to your hearing or the physical sensations in and around your ears, chances are you have a normal amount of earwax and do not have an ear wax blockage.
+The actual quantity depends on your body’s natural ear wax production, so some people develop more wax than others.

 It is possible to have too little earwax.
-In this case, your ears might feel itchy due to the dirt and particles that should be swept away.
-However, if you’re hearing tinnitus sounds and think it might be due to earwax, you’re more likely to have too much.
-Earwax buildup can also lead to earache or even infection.
+In this case, your ears might feel itchy due to dry skin and or the dirt and particles that should be swept away causing irritation to the canal tissue.
+However, if you’re hearing tinnitus sounds, notice a decreased hearing ability and think it might be due to earwax, you’re more likely to have too much and may require ear wax removal.
+Ear wax blockage and buildup can also lead to earache or even infection, requiring the use of ear drops, or ear irrigation to flush out the offending wax.

 What Is Wax Buildup?

-The ear canal has a natural mechanism of ridding of excess wax.
+The ear canal has a natural mechanism to get rid of excess wax.
 The skin inside the ear canal migrates outwards, bringing wax out with it.
-However, certain conditions or habits may interfere with this natural process.
+However, certain conditions or habits may interfere with this natural process, such as inserting foreign objects into the ear like q-tips and ear buds.

 There are several common signs and symptoms of earwax buildup:

 • Hearing loss.
-Excessive earwax can block up your hearing canal, physically preventing sound waves from entering and being interpreted by your ears as normal.
+Excessive wax can block your hearing canal, physically preventing sound waves from entering and being interpreted by your ears as normal.

 • A sensation of fullness.
 Your ears have tiny nerves throughout, and compacted wax may put pressure on these nerves.